top of page

 As the seat of the Dutch government and the royal family, it’s long been a centre of influence, attracting artists, thinkers, and visionaries.
 The Hague’s artistic legacy is intertwined with the history of the Dutch Golden Age, when it was a hub for painters whose works now define the era.

 But in this small, compact city, the old masters meet more modern creatives too.
 It has developed a strong contemporary art ecosystem, with a network of galleries and cultural institutions, art festivals, residencies and public art commissions, which all combine to give this city a palpable artsy vibe.
-The Hague’s reputation as the ‘administrative’ centre of the Netherlands makes it sound much blander then the reality.
+The Hague’s reputation as the ‘administrative’ centre of the Netherlands makes it sound much blander than the reality.

 Here are the three museums I think you need to visit on your next trip to the Hague to get your art fix — and the reasons why I loved them on my most recent adventure.